 At Ponsbourne, our art and design curriculum gives pupils the skills and knowledge necessary for them to express their ideas in a visual or tactile form.
 Through art, we aim to provide social and cultural experiences for all children.
-Children will be introduced to a range of famous artists, so they can appreciate great works of art and as inspiration for their own work.
+Children will be introduced to a range of famous and diverse artists, so they can appreciate great works of art and as inspiration for their own work.
 Our curriculum provides children with opportunities to develop their skills using a range of media and materials.
 Children learn the skills of drawing, painting, printing, collage, textiles, 3D work and digital art and are given the opportunity to explore and evaluate different creative ideas.

 In Art, children are encouraged to be reflective and evaluate their work, thinking about how they can make changes and keep progressing.
 Children are encouraged to experiment and then reflect on which ideas and techniques are most effective.

 Art and Design in the Early Years

 In art and design in the Early Years, we want children to have daily opportunities to explore a wide range of collage, painting and drawing activities, using appropriate tools and materials.
 They explore colour, texture, shape and form in two and three dimensions.
 We encourage children to be creative and experiment to produce work that they can explain and share with others.

 At Ponsbourne, our art and design teaching is based on the expectations of the National Curriculum.
 Each half term, children complete art projects, exploring a range of diverse artists, following our two-year rolling programme of pathways from AccessArt.

 Basic skills are introduced and then built upon, including drawing, printmaking, painting and making.
 Skills are revisited and the use of ongoing sketchbook work underpins this process.
 Sketchbooks are used to enable pupils to try out different ideas and store visual information for future use.